eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 └── config.pbtxt
 ```

-We'll need to archive it with:
+Compress the model into a zip archive with the following command:

 ```bash
 zip -vr tf_autoencoder_fp32.zip tf_autoencoder_fp32/
 ```

-and encrypt the archive with:
+then encrypt it using AES 256 algorithm using the following `gpg` command:

 ```bash
 gpg --armor --symmetric --cipher-algo AES256 tf_autoencoder_fp32.zip